 - Choosing to say “I am a child of God.
 I am loved.
 I am enough.” when you’re tempted to berate yourself for your faults and failings.

 Sure, it won’t be easy at first.
 Not at all.
 You’re literally rewriting your brain’s neurological pathways here.
 (Don’t you feel fancy?)
-But I promise you the more you do it, the easier it will get!
+But I promise you the more you work to take every thought captive, the easier it will get!

 **Please note: I don’t mean to imply that you shouldn’t also take steps to improve your situation if you are able.
 You absolutely should.
 If you have an opportunity to better yourself, your life, or your circumstances, please do.
 But do it in faith, trusting God to provide through your actions or with love for yourself and others.